mouad-eh/mouad-eh.github.io/src/content/blog/astro-lane-v1.md

 ---
 title: "Astro Lane V1.0.0"
 description: "Are you looking to personalize your blog's look and feel?
-Look no further than Astro Lane, the latest AstroJS theme from Avenue Labs!"
+Look no further than Astro Lane, the latest AstroJS theme from chrstnl!"
 pubDate: 2023-04-24
 heroImage: "/images/astro-lane.png"
 featured: true